In this guide

 Not every law student will have the available time or access to the required financial resources needed to pursue an LL.M. in Cybersecurity.
 If a student’s situation dictates that they take a progressive approach to their legal studies, they may wish to begin with an MLS.

-An MLS will often provide the graduate with the opportunity to work in a legal department for and with lawyers that specialize in cybersecurity.
+An MLS will often provide the graduate with the opportunity to work in a legal department for and with lawyers who specialize in cybersecurity.
 This strategy can provide valuable experience, but it should be noted that while there are some part-time and online J.D. and LL.M. programs, many programs require students to attend full-time in-person (when in-person classes are open).

 Beginning with an MLS presents a danger that additional education will become difficult if life circumstances do not allow the student to attend law school full-time.
 Going back to school is often more difficult than staying in school.